Rendcomb College: Public benefit

-In many respects, Rendcomb pioneered the pattern of bursary provision that many large independent Schools are currently trying to emulate, initiating a social-mixture at the School twenty years before the Fleming Report on Public Schools (1944) and more than forty years before the 1965 appointment of The Public School Commission to advise the Government ‘on the best way of integrating the public schools with the State system of education’.

-Rendcomb's links with the State System in the county was also pioneering and unusual.
-As early as 1922, a small grant of £120 p.a. was made to the college by the Gloucestershire Education Committee as a token of appreciation for the college's services to the county.
-One of the founding Governors, Canon Sewell, who was later to become chairman, was fundamental in maintaining strong relationships with the County Education Committee aided ably by Colonel Godman; these two men secured the future of the Gloucestershire Foundation Scholarships which benefited 67 pupils from (1920–1934) and 260 pupils (from 1934 to 1978).
-Other Scholarships and Awards were given and on average, 33% of Rendcomb's students from 1934 to 1978 each year received significant financial assistance.
-Gloucestershire Foundation places continued to be given until the late 1980s though complete records for this period were not kept.
-In 1970, to celebrate the fiftieth anniversary of the School, a new Scholarship – The Noel Wills Scholarship – was bequeathed to pay full fees for a student from a Gloucestershire Primary School to attend Rendcomb.
+Rendcomb's links with the state system in the county was also pioneering and unusual.
+From 1922, a small grant of £120 p.a. was made to the college by the Gloucestershire Education Committee as a token of appreciation for the college's services to the county.
+The Gloucestershire Foundation Scholarships benefited 67 pupils from (1920–1934) and 260 pupils (from 1934 to 1978).
+Other scholarships and awards were given and on average, 33% of Rendcomb's students from 1934 to 1978 each year received significant financial assistance.
+In 1970, to celebrate the fiftieth anniversary of the school, a new scholarship, named for Noel Wills, was set up to pay full fees for a student from a Gloucestershire primary school to attend Rendcomb.